Air Force E1 Adrienne Barlow

 List your military awards and decorations: Purple Heart, Combat Action Ribbon, Meritorious Mast for actions performed during direct sniper fire.

 Tell us a little more about yourself!
 I live in Norfolk, Virginia with my wife and 12 year old son.
-I enjoy any outdoor activites including fishing and hunting.
+I enjoy any outdoor activities including fishing and hunting.
 I am always interested in trying new outdoor activities

 Marine E-4 Travis Osborne

-Air Force SSGT Maggie Peterson
+Air Force SSgt Maggie Peterson